 * As of October 1, 2015, I will be providing "general" troubleshooting assistance in the public forums once 24 hours have passed. * Also, if I do respond to your issue, and for all "advanced" issues, please check to see if I have sent you a Private Message as well. * Thanks.

-* PS - If one (or more) of my replies has adequately addressed your issue, please click on the "Accept as Solution" and "Give Kudos" buttons, so that this information can benefit others.
+* PS - If one (or more) of my replies has adequately addressed your issue, as a thank you, please click on the "Accept as Solution" and "Give Kudos" buttons, so that this information can benefit others.